-Stock Lending
+Stock Lending by the Scheme

-The Scheme shall adhere to the following limits should it engage in Stock Lending.
+The Scheme shall adhere to the following limits should it engage in Stock Lending:

-- 1. Not more than 25% of the net assets of the Scheme can generally be deployed in Stock Lending. - 2.
-Not more than 5% of the net assets of the Scheme can generally be deployed in Stock Lending to any single counter party (as may be applicable).
+- 1. Not more than 20% of the net assets of the Scheme can generally be deployed in Stock Lending. - 2.
+Not more than 5% of the net assets of the Scheme can generally be deployed in Stock Lending to any single counter party / intermediary (as may be applicable).

-Short Selling
+Short Selling by the Scheme

-The Scheme may engage in Short Selling of securities in accordance with the framework relating to Short Selling and securities lending and borrowing specified by SEBI.
+The Scheme may engage in short selling of securities in accordance with the framework relating to short selling and securities lending and borrowing specified by SEBI.

-Short Term Deposits
+Investment in Short Term Deposits

-Pending deployment of the funds in securities in terms of investment objective of the Scheme, the AMC may park the funds of the Scheme in short term deposits of the Scheduled Commercial Banks, subject to the guidelines issued by SEBI from time to time.
+Pending deployment of the funds in securities in terms of investment objective of the Scheme, the AMC may in terms of Para 12.16 of Master Circular for Mutual Fund Scheme as may be amended from time to time, park the funds of the Scheme in short term deposits of the Scheduled Commercial Banks